Harold Cooper (American football)

 Harold W. "Bud" Cooper (December 12, 1912 – October 2, 1972) was an American football player.
 He played college football for the University of Detroit from 1933 to 1936 and professional football for the Detroit Lions in 1937.
 He also served as a Detroit police officer from 1937 to 1964.

-Early years
+Early life

 Cooper was born in Detroit in 1912 and attended Detroit's Western High School.
 From 1933 to 1936, he played college football at the University of Detroit under head coach Gus Dorais.
 In his junior and senior seasons, he helped lead the Detroit Titans football team to a 13–6 record and earned a reputation for intercepting passes, tossing laterals to teammates, and out-performing All-American candidates from larger schools.
 On Thanksgiving Day in 1936, in his final college game, he made "tackle after tackle, intercepted two passes, and was credited with "playing the best game of his career."
 He received a bachelor's degree in education from the University of Detroit in 1937.